Ellington, backups help Pistons beat depleted Raptors

 TAMPA, Fla.
 (AP) — Wayne Ellington scored 25 points and the Detroit Pistons beat the virus-depleted Toronto Raptors 129-105 on Wednesday night to snap a three-game losing streak.

 Ellington was 8 of 11 from 3-point range and the Pistons were 20 for 41 overall from long range.
-Detroit’s backup had 56 points, with Rodney McGruder and Saben Lee each finishing with 20.
+Detroit’s backups had 56 points, with Rodney McGruder and Saben Lee each finishing with 20.

+Starting guard Dennis Smith Jr. put up 10 points, 12 rebounds and 11 assists.

 Norman Powell had 36 points for Toronto, and Kyle Lowry added 21 points.